The logo of Wynncraft's main mod

 Is Modding Safe?

-By using 3rd party launcher, launching a 3rd party client wrapper, or loading a 3rd party client modifcation (listed in descending order of access although all occur in this guide), you are taking an inherent risk.
+By using 3rd party launcher, launching a 3rd party client wrapper, or loading a 3rd party client modification (listed in descending order of access although all occur in this guide), you are taking an inherent risk.
 You are trusting the 3rd party with access to execute code on your computer.
 While the amount of damage it can do varies, that risk remains.

 Another mitigation of risk happens when one uses software that has been uploaded to large moderated platforms (such as modrinth and curseforge).
 In addition to the checks above, these platforms use automated and manual tools to review the submitted code as to make sure it isn’t doing anything it shouldn’t be doing.
 Again, there is still risk, but this mitigates it further.